andrebian/wp-represent-map/README.md

 Wp represent map
 ================

-Plugin para wordpress baseado no Represent Map (https://github.com/abenzer/represent-map)
+Wordpress plugin based on Represent Map (https://github.com/abenzer/represent-map)

-O represent map é um sistema completo para manipulação de pontos de startups no mapa utilizando a API do Google Maps.
+The original represent map is a system to manage startups pin on maps using Google Maps API.

-Este plugin usa a essência do Represent Map original com a finalidade de gerenciar dentro do wordpress eliminando o sistema original.
+This plugin is inspired on the original Represent Map providing the wordpress admin management.

-O desenvolvimento ainda está no início e agradeço qualquer ajuda para que seja criada uma ferramenta completa.
+I am just starting the development and would be very happy if anyone can help to create an awesome tool.

-Para contribuir leia o arquivo CONTRIBUTING.md
+If you want to contribute, please read CONTRIBUTING.md file